 Here are seven signs to watch out for that could signal it’s time for you to get a new home heating system:

-If your heating bill unexpectedly rises, it could be a warning sign that your furnace is in need of maintenance.
-A sudden spike in your heating bill could even foreshadow the need for a new furnace.
+If your heating bill unexpectedly rises or slowly creeps up over time, it could be a warning sign that your furnace is in need of maintenance or that it needs to be outright replaced.

 Analyze your heating bills from previous months to see if there are any discrepancies with your current bill.
 Be sure to look closely at the amount of energy your furnace is using as opposed to the variance in dollar amounts between bills.